-- A lanaguage test may be required, also the financial proof that you can sustain yourself in Switzerland during the stay.
+- A language test may be required, also the financial proof that you can sustain yourself in Switzerland during your stay.

-- A residency proof for the residency permit extention, where you will be staying in Switzerland once studies are over.
+- A residency proof for the residency permit extension, where you will be staying in Switzerland once your studies are over.
 The extension can be done for only 6 months.

 - As said, the duration of the Stay Back in Switzerland will be 6 months after graduation.